WeblateOrg/weblate/docs/admin/upgrade.rst

 * Python versions older than 3.5 are no longer supported, see :ref:`py3`
 * There are several new checks included in the :setting:`CHECK_LIST`.
+* There are several removed, updated and new dependencies.

 .. seealso:: :ref:`generic-upgrade-instructions`